marinecoders/marines.dev/docs/index.md

     ---

-    Learn more about our projects.
+    Learn more about our open source projects.

     [:octicons-arrow-right-24:Learn about our Projects](/projects)